How to Write an Incident Management Checklist

 - Public relations

 - Human resources

-List each person by name and clearly define his or her role.
+List each person by name and clearly define their role.
 Now is not the time to make broad assumptions or generalizations.
-Spell out how an incident could affect these employees, and how they’re expected to respond.
+Spell out how an incident could affect these employees and how they’re expected to respond.